roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Stella ****** byJust_Plain_Bob© Love is something that I have a hard time understanding.
+Love is something that I have a hard time understanding.
 Love is only an emotion right?
 So how can an emotion make you stupid?
 How can love cause you to do things that no man in his right mind would even consider?
 It was a little late for me to be asking the question.
 The damage has already been done.

  ++++++++++++++++++